 Teachers can obtain free ESB resources including backgrounders, activity ideas and handouts for students on this site.
 PDF activity sheets are available for download.

-Teachers in Winnipeg can request a free classroom presentation here.
-Note that March, April and May are busy times, so we suggest booking well ahead.
+Teachers in Winnipeg can request a free classroom presentation September through June.
+Please note that March, April and May are busy times, so we suggest booking well ahead.

 Did you know that 70% of the ‘garbage’ that comes out of our houses and apartments can be recycled or composted?